shohei-kojima/integrated_HHV6_recon/README.md

 ```
 In this case, you need to specify your CRAM file with '-c' option.
 You also need to specify '-alignmentin' option and '-fa' option as well.

-### when you use all discordant reads in BAM/CRAM file for mapping to virus genome (alignmentin option + all_discordant option)
+### when you use all discordant reads in BAM/CRAM file for mapping to the virus genome (alignmentin option + all_discordant option)
 ```
 python main.py \
 -alignmentin \